GianHacker/PythonDjangoWebDevelopment/README.md

 pip install Django

 ## Creating Blank Django Project.
-django-admin startproject <project name> .
+django-admin startproject "project name" .

 ## __init__.py in the project folder
 __init__.py shows that the folder's files which are part of a Python package.
 We can't install files from another folder without this file.